Green light at planning committee for Great Ormond Street Hospital’s redevelopment plans

 The new clinical building, on Great Ormond Street itself, will be dedicated to caring for children and young people from across the UK and beyond with rare and difficult-to-treat cancers.

-The need for the new centre is pressing: last year 1,200 children visited GOSH to have specialist treatment for cancer, instances of cancer continue to increase, and childhood cancer remains the leading cause of death in children aged 1-14 years old.
+The need for the new centre is pressing: last year 1,200 children visited GOSH to have specialist treatment for cancer (bone marrow transplant, haematology and oncology), instances of cancer continue to increase, and childhood cancer remains the leading cause of death in children aged 1-14 years old.

 'This will put us in a strong position to deliver the very best'